How to use a credit card responsibly: 10 tips

 10. Take advantage of your credit card rewards

 That could mean finding one that matches your spending habits so you can maximize the benefits of your card.
-If your card has an annual fee, fully understanding the card’s perks and benefits can ensure the fee is worth it.
+If your card has an annual fee, understanding the card’s perks and benefits can ensure the fee is worth it.

 Related Content